jakhax/ms-thursday-speaker-10-jan-2019/README.md

 - This part was a just a general view of the cyber sec / hacking field most of the examples we showed were very basic exploits, for obvious reasons, the major take away though was to show computer programs in general can be exploited.
 - In a country with very harsh cyber crime laws it will be just stupid to remind people that hacking should done legally such as in [bug bounties](https://medium.com/ehsahil/getting-started-in-bug-bounty-7052da28445a) or for educational purposes.

+Below is a list of examples that we presented just to highlight examples of very basic exploitation

 1. [Malduino, making a super cheap rubber ducky](src/malduino)
 2. [Simple Binary exploitation example](src/simple_binary_exploitation)
 3. [Simple Server side exploitation](src/server_side_exploit_python2): Exploit server to get Avenger's endgame secrets.